splane00/sami-lane-portfolio/README.md

 **Email:** slane21@jh.edu
 **LinkedIn:** https://www.linkedin.com/in/samantha-lane-917771155/

-Bioinformatics graduate student with a focus on epigenetics and functional genomics, and a strong interest in women’s health and reproductive biology.
+Bioinformatics graduate student with a focus on epigenetics and functional genomics, and a strong interest in women’s health and reproductive technology.
 Experienced in Python- and R-based data analysis, transcriptomics, promoter and regulatory element analysis, and interpretation of public functional genomics datasets (GTEx, GEO, ENCODE).
 Passionate about building clear, reproducible analyses that integrate computational rigor with biological insight.

 This portfolio highlights selected projects demonstrating reproducible workflow design, statistical analysis, and cross-language integration using Python, R/Bioconductor, and modern bioinformatics tools.